tobikli/TripPlanner/README.md

 It should be able to give an overview of the upcoming trip, including the budget required, the schedule planned and additional useful information and statistics.

-It should be able to create a trip plan and set a certain budget and allocate parts of it to each of the different categories.
+It should be able to create a trip plan accordingly and show a the set budget of it in each of the different categories.

-Furthermore it should fetch data like flight information and weather for the trip and give important notifications on upcoming events and unplanned changes.
+Furthermore it should fetch data like flight information and weather for the trip and give important notifications on upcoming events and unplanned changes, like delayed flights.

 At last, it should summarize the trip afterwards with a comparison between planned spendings and actual spendings.

 ## Requirements

+The app should:
-- Overview of upcoming trip with budget and schedule
+- show an overview of upcoming trips with budget and schedule
-- Manual adding of all possible events including: Flights, Accommodation, Transportation, Visa, Food
+- handle manual user input for all possible events including: flights, accommodation, transportation, visa, food and allocate budget
-- Displaying schedule of Flights, Check-in and Check-out of Hotels using API
+- display schedule of flights, check-in and check-out of hotels using API
-- Displaying and fetching of local Weather using API
+- display and fetch of local weather and flight Information using API
-- Calculation and assignment of budget to each category
+- calculate and assign the budget to each category
-- Summary of trip including used budget and activites afterwards
+- summarize the trip, including the used budget and activites, afterwards

 ## Analysis